SurveyGuardian/SurveyGuardian/paper/paper.md

 # Aims of the Package

 In applied research, user feedback in various forms is necessary, including employing online surveys.
+To gather appropriate and valid data, researchers must ensure their data's origin and appropriateness.
+This is often achieved by, for example, including attention checks.
+However, checking these is time-consuming and error-prone.
+Therefore, [SurveyGuardian](https://github.com/SurveyGuardian/SurveyGuardian) provides an automated way to detect bots and inattentive participants.

 # Statement of Need